CornellCAC/dev-env/README.md

 This works in WSL2, however, there are a few issues to be aware of.
-**Note**: if using WSL2+Nix directly instead of WSL2+Docker, your WSL2 home directory will look something like `\\wsl$\Ubuntu\home\brandon`, which Syncthing appears to be able to recognize, so you don't need to create a separate `DevContainerHome` as discussed below.
+**Note**: if using WSL2+Nix directly instead of WSL2+Docker, your WSL2 home directory will look something like `\\wsl$\Ubuntu\home\brandon`, which Syncthing appears to be able to recognize, so you don't need to create a separate `DevContainerHome` as discussed below, though you may still need step 3 (editing `/etc/wsl.conf`).

 1. Syncthing is disabled in WSL, due to networking issues.
 This might be possible to fix in the future.
 For now, the workaround is to use